 Partial dentures are used to fill in large spaces where many teeth are missing, but you still have several healthy teeth.
 After all, there is no reason to extract perfectly healthy teeth!
 Partial dentures compensate for your healthy teeth while restoring the empty spaces.
 They can also help to hold your healthy teeth in place and prevent too much shifting.
 Partial dentures are supported by your gums, but they are secured in place by metal clasps.
 These, too, should be removed nightly for cleaning and for the comfort of your gums.

 When you have missing teeth, something begins to happen under your gums that you might not even be aware of.
 Without roots planted in your jawbone, your body no longer believes that it needs to send essential nutrients to that region.
 Without proper nutrition, your jawbone begins to deteriorate.
 When this happens, your jaw can begin to change shape, giving you an aged appearance.
 Resorption can also force remaining teeth to shift, altering your bite.
 If you have dentures, these changes mean that in a few years, you will need to be refit for a new set.

-Dental implants are the newest form of tooth replacement.
+Dental implants are the newest form of tooth replacement, and are considered to be a superior tooth replacement solution when compared to dentures.
 Small titanium rods are surgically placed into your jaw, and act as "roots" to support a bridge of prosthetic teeth.
 The number of implants varies depending upon your needs.
 The rods imitate tooth roots, and can slow, even stop, bone loss in the jaw.
 This stops resorption and preserves the integrity of your jaw, meaning there will be no need for alterations later.